 The peaceful Black Lives Matter (BLM) protests that took place in Colorado and throughout the United States in the aftermath of the George Floyd murder were perfectly legal.
 Peacefully demonstrating for police reforms or even defunding the police breaks no laws.
 On rare occasions, some protests turned into riots when participants vandalized, destroyed property, physically injured others, or obstructed the performance of the government.6

-Protesting in a way that blocks an indoor or outdoor passageway such as a highway, street, sidewalk, hallway, or elevator is a class 3 misdemeanor.
-The penalties for obstructing a passageway include up to 6 months in jail and up to $750 in fines.
+Protesting in a way that blocks an indoor or outdoor passageway such as a highway, street, sidewalk, hallway, or elevator is a petty offense, carrying up to 10 days in jail and/or up to $300 in fines.

-Protesting in a way that prevents or disrupts any lawful meeting, procession or gathering is a class 3 misdemeanor.
-The penalties for disrupting an assembly include up to 6 months in jail and up to $750 in fines.
+Protesting in a way that prevents or disrupts any lawful meeting, procession or gathering is a petty offense.
+The penalties for disrupting an assembly include up to 10 days in jail and/or up to $300 in fines.

 If you have been arrested for rioting or accused of inciting a riot, please contact us at Colorado Legal Defense Group.